umayangag/nexoan/docs/architecture/database-schemas.md

 ### Relationship Types

-**Dynamic Relationship System**: Nexoan uses a completely generic relationship model where relationship types are not predefined.
+**Dynamic Relationship System**: OpenGIN uses a completely generic relationship model where relationship types are not predefined.
 Users can create any relationship type they need by simply providing a `name` field in the relationship data.

 **How it works**:
 1. User provides relationship with `name` field (e.g., "reports_to", "depends_on", "manages")